ziko-ahmed/ziko-ahmed/README.md

 Hi, I’m Zulqarnain! 👋

 Welcome to my GitHub!
-I’m a Computer Science undergraduate at IIIT Sri City, passionate about AI, full-stack development, and building tech that matters.
+I’m a Computer Science undergraduate at IIIT Sri City, passionate about AI, software development, and building tech that matters.
 From intelligent systems to real-world products, I love blending deep learning with usability. 🚀

 💡 About Me

 🎓 B.Tech CSE @ IIIT Sri City (Class of 2027)
-🤖 Enthusiastic about Artificial Intelligence, Product Engineering & Tech for Good
+🤖 Enthusiastic about Artificial Intelligence, Software Engineering & Tech for Good
 💬 Built LLM-powered chatbots, AI vs Human text classifiers, ASL recognition systems
 🌐 Developed and deployed full-stack applications using Flutter, Streamlit, and more
-🏆 2nd place in AI/ML and App Development hackathons
-📄 Co-authoring research on Quantum Machine Learning and Quantum-Inspired RL

 🛠️ Tools & Technologies